Ark rounds

 -

-Liquidity deployment costs: When users refresh or offboard their VTXOs, the Ark server must deploy bitcoin (liquidity) from its wallet to fund the new outputs.
+Liquidity deployment costs: When users refresh their VTXOs, the Ark server must deploy bitcoin (liquidity) from its wallet to fund the new outputs.
 The forfeited bitcoin from old VTXOs only becomes available to the server after those VTXOs expire, so there is a cost of capital to cover.
 This cost is independent of the number of users participating in the round, and is instead dependent on the amount of bitcoin being forfeited and the age of the VTXOs.

 Note